VW bosses charged with market manipulation | DW | 24.09.2019

-German prosecutors have accused two current and one former VW executives of informing investors too late about the potential consequences of the carmaker's emissions-cheating scandal.
+German prosecutors have accused VW executives, two current and one former, of not informing investors in time about the potential consequences of the emissions-cheating scandal.
 Shareholders still feel betrayed.

-Prosecutors in Braunschweig on Tuesday brought criminal charges of stock market manipulation against current Volkswagen Chief Executive Herbert Diess, Chairman Hans Dieter Pötsch and former CEO Martin Winterkorn over the role they allegedly played in the German carmaker's huge emissions-cheating scandal that broke back in 2015.
+Prosecutors in Braunschweig have brought criminal charges of stock market manipulation against current Volkswagen Chief Executive Herbert Diess, Chairman Hans Dieter Pötsch and former CEO Martin Winterkorn over the role they allegedly played in the German carmaker's huge emissions-cheating scandal that broke back in 2015.

 Following years of thorough investigations, prosecutors said there was evidence the accused intentionally failed to inform investors in time about the potential financial impact of the Dieselgate affair.